289Volts/289volts/README.md

 [The Guest Gallery](www.theguestgallery.com) - Ever hosted an event and the photographer told you that they lost some pictures after the event or the pictures and videos they sent to you wasn't giving what it should give?
 The Guest Gallery is your backup plan to preserving the memory of your event through the help of your guest. <br>
 By giving your guests the opportunity to upload the photos and videos they take at your event, you have more photographers and videographers than you paid for. <br><br>
-The platform currently a SaaS model, with up to 500 users and was built and maintained by me.
+The platform currently runs a SaaS model, with up to 500 users and was built and maintained by me.

 📫 How to reach me: